-In accordance with the resolution of the board of directors' meeting held on May 19, 2008, and upon the approval of the 131st annual meeting of stockholders held on June 27, 2008, Shin-Etsu Chemical Co., Ltd. ("our company") has introduced the handling policy toward a Large-scale Purchase of our company's shares and other securities (the "Handling Policy").
+Upon the approval of the 131st annual meeting of stockholders held on June 27, 2008, Shin-Etsu Chemical Co., Ltd. ("our company") introduced the current handling policy toward a Large-scale Purchase of our company's shares and other securities (the "Handling Policy"), and subsequently our company has continued the Handling Policy upon the approval of the 132nd annual meeting of stockholders held on June 26, 2009 and the 133rd annual meeting of stockholders held on June 29, 2010.

-Now, with the effective period of the Handling Policy expiring at the conclusion of the 132nd annual meeting of stockholders to be held on June 26, 2009 (the "Annual Meeting of Stockholders"), in order to continuously secure and improve our corporate value and/or the common interests of the stockholders, this is to give notice that, at the board of directors' meeting held today, conditional upon authorization with the approval of a majority of voting rights of the stockholders present at the Annual Meeting of Stockholders, our company has decided to continue with the Handling Policy as set forth below.
+Now, with the effective period of the Handling Policy expiring at the conclusion of the 134th annual meeting of stockholders to be held on June 29, 2011 (the "Annual Meeting of Stockholders"), in order to continuously secure and improve our corporate value and/or the common interests of the stockholders, this is to give notice that, at the board of directors' meeting held today, conditional upon authorization with the approval of a majority of voting rights of the stockholders present at the Annual Meeting of Stockholders, our company has decided to continue with the Handling Policy as set forth below.